sayani-kundu/11711-HateXplain/README.md

 ------------------------------------------
 ***Usage instructions***
 ------------------------------------------
-please setup the **Dataset** first.
-Install the libraries using the following command (preferably inside an environemt)
+Please setup the **Dataset** first.
+Install the corresponding version of tensorflow (listed below) to avoid version conflicts.
+Next, install the required libraries using the following command (preferably inside an environemt)
 ~~~
+pip install tensorflow==2.4.0
 pip install -r requirements.txt
 ~~~
 ------------------------------------------